 Professionally, Hall has served on countless NCAA Regional and National selection and All American selection committees for both field hockey and women’s lacrosse.
 She has also served the University of Mary Washington over her tenure as a member of the university budget committee, the Presidential Academic Task Force committee, and numerous selection committees for new positions.

 A multi-sport athlete at Frostburg State University, Hall earned all-state honors in field hockey and lacrosse, as well as playing basketball and track & field for the Bobcats.
-An associate professor of health and physical education, Hall is a mother of two daughters and a grandmother of five.
+An associate professor of health and physical education, Hall is a mother of two daughters and a grandmother of six.
 She resides in Spotsylvania, Va.